hyperledger-labs/hyperledger-labs.github.io/proposal-template.md

 parent: Labs
 ---
 # Lab Name
-_Enter the name of your lab here._
+_Enter the name of your lab here.
+Also, change line 3 of this file to reflect the short name of your project._

 # Short Description
 _Provide a short description of your lab.
 This will be used for the Github repository's description._